chnm/thatcamp-org/wp-content/plugins/polldaddy/readme.txt

 == Installation ==

-Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Polls while logged into your site.
-Enter your [Polldaddy.com](http://polldaddy.com/) email address and password to sync your account and pull in your existing polls and ratings.
+Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Polls to configure the plugin.
+You'll need a Polldaddy API key available from your [Polldaddy account page](http://polldaddy.com/account/#apikey) to sync your account and pull in your existing polls and ratings.
 Polldaddy.com is now linked to WordPress.com using [WordPress.com Connect](http://en.support.wordpress.com/wpcc-faq/) which means you can use your WordPress.com username and password to login to Polldaddy.com.
 If you have a WordPress.com account and have never used Polldaddy.com you can login [here](https://polldaddy.com/login/) to access Polldaddy.com.
-You can then use those login details to sign in to the plugin.

 You can find further help on our [support page](http://support.polldaddy.com/).
 If you have any problems please use the [support forum](http://wordpress.org/support/plugin/polldaddy).
 The plugin also logs activity to a file using the [WP Debug Logger](http://wordpress.org/extend/plugins/wp-debug-logger/) plugin which can be useful in determining the cause of a problem.